GryphusOneSeven/workshopJavaApp/README.md

 #### Step 3 Adding inputs

-To add input we must override the `initOutput` method
+To add input we must override the `initInput` method

 To add an input, we can use the `FXGL.onKeyDown` method